 Aperitivos (or aperitifs if you’re in France) are the subcategory names attributed to the bitter, rose-hued pre-dinner liqueur.
 Made from a bouquet of herbs, spices and fruits, these infused liqueurs are typically produced with lower-ABV distillates or aromatized and fortified wines.
 The category’s flavor profile can be expansive, spanning from bittersweet to botanical, making it a highly versatile product that covers all areas of consumers' tastes.

-Legacy aperitivo brands like Aperol and Campari are the world-renowned breadwinners, having been stocked on back bars for generations.
-They’re also the bedrocks for many of the world’s most popular cocktails—the Aperol Spritz, the Negroni and the Americano, to name a few.
+Legacy aperitivo brands like Aperol and Campari are world-renowned breadwinners, having been stocked on back bars for generations.
+They’re also the bedrock for many of the world’s most popular cocktails—the Aperol Spritz, the Negroni and the Americano, to name a few.

 Aperitivo: From Milanese Pre-Meal Ritual to Cultural Colossus

 It all starts in Italy — northern Italy to be exact.